itk-dev/openid-connect-bundle/README.md

       guard:
         authenticators:
           - App\Security\SomeOpenIdAuthenticator
-          - App\Security\SomeLoginTokenAuthenticator
+          - ItkDev\OpenIdConnectBundle\Security\LoginTokenAuthenticator
         entry_point: App\Security\SomeOpenIdAuthenticator
 ```

 The provider property in this example configuration is set to email,
 as this is unique in most cases.
 It does not have to be configured this way,
 just be aware that whatever you configure
 it to is the argument to be provided during CLI login,
 and that the following example uses the above email configuration.

-#### Example authenticator functions
+#### Example authenticator

 Here is an example using a `User` with a name and email property.
 First we extract data from the credentials,